Patrick8894/Attendance_App/README.md

 # Attendance App

-This project is an attendance management application.
-It allows users to submit appeals and view the status of their appeals.
+This project is an attendance management application that allows users to submit attendance appeals and track their status.
+It serves as a simplified version of HERE, a production-level system used by thousands of students and staff.
+The goal of this project is to showcase the programming skills required to contribute to the team responsible for maintaining and developing HERE.

 ## Prerequisites